Supporting the mental health and wellbeing of our healthcare workers

 The service provided by the BAME Access Psychologist will be co-created with BAME colleagues to deliver accessible and culturally relevant approaches to supporting staff wellbeing.
 It will not replace but instead support and strengthen the other elements of the psychological and spiritual support programme.

-With your ongoing help, we will continue to support the mental health and wellbeing of staff through the coronavirus pandemic, and beyond.
+With your ongoing help, we will continue to support the mental health and wellbeing of our NHS staff as they deal with the fallout from this extraordinary crisis.

 Want to receive our e-newsletters and alerts?